Haiti Gang Attack Triggers Massive Jailbreak, At Least A Dozen Dead - UrduPoint

 It said these attacks left "several wounded" among the prison staff and inmates.

-Known gang leaders and people charged in the assassination of Moise were among those incarcerated in the main prison, located a few hundred meters from the National Palace, the Haitian daily Le Nouvelliste said.

-The prison had been "spied on by the assailants since Thursday via drones," before it was attacked early Saturday evening, according to Le Nouvelliste.

-Esperance said it was not immediately clear how many inmates escaped from the second prison, which he said held 1,450 inmates.
+Esperance said it was not immediately clear how many inmates escaped from the second prison.

-Powerful gang leader Jimmy Cherisier, known by the nickname Barbecue, said in a video posted on social media that armed groups in Haiti were acting in concert "to get Prime Minister Ariel Henry to step down."

-It was not immediately clear on Sunday if the prime minister had returned to Haiti.
+Gangs aiming to oust Prime Minister Ariel Henry have wreaked havoc in Port-au-Prince since Thursday.

 Recent Stories